TobyDai/docs/configuration/data-model.md

 In order to understand how Directus handles data models, you will need an understanding of what relational data models are.
 This section provides a brief summary of the core concepts.
-It may be useful as a review, or for business users working on your team that wants a simple explanation of how data models work.
+It may be useful as a review, or for business users working on your team that want a simple explanation of how data models work.
 If you have a firm knowledge of relational data model concepts, such as databases, data tables, columns, data types, primary and foreign keys, rows, relationships, and schemas then feel free to jump to [Data Models in Directus](#data-models-in-directus).